 - f.
-A Referendum's sponsor must attend the Mandatory Election Meeting on F04/07/20164/9/20151 ©T-a.Sponsorisi of referendum opposition campaigns must meet with the Elections before campaigning. - b.
+A Referendum's sponsor must attend the Mandatory Election Meeting on [04/0706/20162017] - Sponsor(s) of referendum opposition campaigns must meet with the Elections Coordinator before campaigning. - b.
 In order to pass, any referendum presented to the students for approval must receive a simple majority (50% +1) of the votes cast for that referendum

-PCIII.
-Recall of AS Board Members and Special Elections forthe Purpose of Recall
+XIII.
+Recall of AS Board Members and Special Elections for the Purpose of Recall